Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Experimental Evaluation

 \subsection{Scalability and comfort evaluation}

-Furthermore, the effectiveness of the slot exchange mechanism is evaluated under different population sizes, as shown in \autoref{fig:comfortgain}.
-The goal of this analysis is to examine the scalability of the proposed system and to verify whether comfort improvements persist as the number of participating agents increases.
-Population sizes of 200, 400, 600, 800, and 1,000 agents were considered, and the average comfort gain was computed for each case.
-To gain deeper insights into the effect of population size, each population was further divided into subsets representing 20\%, 40\%, 60\%, and 80\% of the total agents, where agents were randomly selected and the average comfort gain was calculated.
-The results show that, in general, increasing the population size expands the slot exchange space, creating more opportunities for successful matches and thereby yielding higher overall comfort gains.
-For example, in the largest population of 1,000 agents, increasing the sample size from 40\% to 60\% raised the average comfort gain from 0.04 to 0.06, while a further increase to 80\% produced only a marginal improvement to 0.065.
-This indicates that although the overall trend is upward, the improvement is not strictly linear.
-In some cases, adding more agents does not necessarily increase comfort.
-For instance, with a population of 800 agents, expanding the subset from 60\% to 80\% led to a slight decrease in comfort gain.
-This variation arises because additional agents also introduce more low-comfort plans, and if these agents fail to find compatible exchange partners, the potential for improvement is limited.
-Nevertheless, the overall trend across all population sizes confirms that the slot exchange mechanism scales effectively and consistently delivers greater opportunities for comfort improvement as the number of agents grows, demonstrating the robustness and scalability of the proposed system.
+Furthermore, the effectiveness of the slot exchange mechanism is evaluated under different population sizes, as illustrated in \autoref{fig:comfortgain}, to assess the scalability of the proposed approach and to examine whether comfort improvements persist as the number of agents increases.
+Population sizes of 200, 400, 600, 800, and 1,000 agents are considered, and the average comfort gain is computed for each case.
+To analyze the impact of participation density, each population is further divided into randomly selected subsets comprising 20\%, 40\%, 60\%, 80\%, and 100\% of the agents.
+For each subset, slot exchanges are performed among the selected agents and the resulting average comfort gain is evaluated.
+This binning approach enables an assessment of how increasing the number of potential exchange participants influences achievable comfort improvements.

+The results indicate that increasing both the overall population size and the proportion of participating agents generally expands the slot exchange space, leading to more feasible exchange opportunities and higher average comfort gains.
+For example, in the largest population of 1,000 agents, increasing the participating subset from 40\% to 60\% raises the average comfort gain from 0.04 to 0.06, while a further increase to 80\% results in only a marginal improvement to 0.065.
+This demonstrates that although additional exchanges tend to improve comfort, the relationship is not linear.
+In some cases, increasing the number of participating agents does not lead to higher comfort gains.
+For instance, for a population of 800 agents, expanding the participating subset from 60\% to 80\% results in a slight decrease in average comfort gain.
+This behavior can be attributed to the inclusion of additional agents with limited flexibility or low-comfort plans, which may not find compatible exchange partners and therefore do not contribute effectively to overall improvement.